The Banana Splits: Comics

 The Banana Splits' adventures continued in comic books.
-Gold Key began publishing a comic version in 1969, releasing eight issues through 1971.
+Gold Key began publishing a comic version in June 1969, releasing eight issues through October 1971.
 Drawn by Jack Manning, these stories followed the musicians either trying to find work or on the road between gigs.

 The Banana Splits had a crossover with the Suicide Squad in Suicide Squad/Banana Splits #1 on March 29, 2017.

 Other projects

 Made-for-television film

 Hanna-Barbera produced The Banana Splits in Hocus Pocus Park, a televised feature film, for ABC in 1972 that has the group rescuing a girl from an evil witch.